lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 Here you can see three traits are defined in total (so called three piece cake pattern):

-- `HasMasterAXI4MemPort` is a deplomacy trait that is used by the `LazyModule` of the Rocket-Chip.
+- `HasMasterAXI4MemPort` is a Diplomacy trait that is used by the `LazyModule` of the Rocket-Chip.
-  It contains the diplomacy nodes and all necessary parameters.
+  It contains the Diplomacy nodes and all necessary parameters.
-  In this case, it contains the diplomacy node for the memory port `mem_axi4`, a TileLink to AXI converter _agent_ `converter`.
+  In this case, it contains the Diplomacy node for the memory port `mem_axi4`, a TileLink to AXI converter _agent_ `converter`.
   It also connects all the nodes with the memory bus `memBuses` which is defined by the base trait `HasMemoryBus`.
-  If you see it evern more closely, it also constains the module implementation to be a derived type of `HasMasterAXI4MemPortModuleImp` and it defines the device description of the port by the private variable `device` which is later used to generate the device tree description file.
+  If you see it even more closely, it also contains the module implementation to be a derived type of `HasMasterAXI4MemPortModuleImp` and it defines the device description of the port by the private variable `device` which is later used to generate the device tree description file.

-- `HasMasterAXI4MemPortBundle` is an IO bundle trait which describe the IO bundles needed by this extension.
+- `HasMasterAXI4MemPortBundle` is an IO bundle trait which describes the IO bundles needed by this extension.
   For the memory port, it adds an AXI port to the DDR memory `mem_axi4`.

 - `HasMasterAXI4MemPortModuleImp` finally extends the actual hardware module of the Rocket-Chip.